 At the age of eight, Ronald contracted a kidney infection which led to him being hospitalised for four months.
-By the outbreak of World War ll he was attending the City of Oxford High School, and with most of the theatres having closed down because of the bombing, Ronald began listening to, and becoming a fan of radio comedy.
-On leaving school he studied as an architect, but after just six months decided that this wasn't for him, and he went to work in the local bank as a clerk.
+By the outbreak of World War ll he was attending the City of Oxford High School, and with most of the theatres having closed down because of the bombing, Ronald began listening to and became a fan of radio comedy.
+On leaving school he studied as an architect, but after just six months decided that this wasn't for him and he went to work in the local bank as a clerk.

 In 1958 Ronnie landed a role in Frankie Vaughan's first movie Wonderful Things! in which he was cast in the role of the head waiter.
 Later that year he was offered a supporting part in a new radio series starring Jon Pertwee.
 He was soon sharing the limelight with the show's star and The Navy Lark went on to become a smash hit.

-By the early 1960's Ronnie Barker was dividing his time between radio and television with the occasional guest spot on Michael Bentine's Round The Bend, and another role in the West End theatre.
-During televisions early days the 'Playhouse' format was developed in which the named star would appear in a series of half hour shows, playing a different character each week.
-This gave rise to a number of television's most famous comedies such as Steptoe and Son.
+By the early 1960s, Ronnie Barker was dividing his time between radio and television with the occasional guest spot on Michael Bentine's Round The Bend, and another role in the West End theatre.
+During television's early days the 'Playhouse' format was developed in which the named star would appear in a series of half-hour shows, playing a different character each week.
 Jimmy Edwards who was a big star at the time was given this format in a series called The Seven Faces Of Jim, written by the writing team of Frank Muir and Dennis Norden.
 When a small part became available, the producer, James Gilbert, offered it to Ronnie.
 It was just one line, but the following week Ronnie was invited back again.
 When the actor Terence Alexander was taken ill and couldn't play the part of a villain by the name of Figgins, Ronnie was invited to step in.
 He did so well that he was invited back for the second series Six More Faces Of Jim and made a co-star.

 In 1968 Ronnie received his first top billing in a series called The Ronnie Barker Playhouse.
 This was along the same format as the earlier Jimmy Edwards series in which Ronnie played a different character each week.
 The second show, Ah, There You Are gave Ronnie one of his most enduring characters, the eccentric aristo, Lord Rustless.